 - Learn how to create strong passwords by reviewing the Password Strength presentation.

 - Can your password be easily guessed?
-Find out how strong your password is using the Microsoft Password Checker.
+Find out how strong your password is using the Kaspersky Lab Secure Password Check.

 - Is your data safe?
 Learn how to securely backup your data to prevent data loss.

 Protect Your Portable Devices

 Laptops, PDAs, smartphones, as well as a variety of portable storage media such as USB flash drives & portable hard drives are convenient, but increasingly attract thiefs.
 Learn how to protect your portable devices by reading the Cyber Security Tip by US-Cert, titled: Protecting Portable Devices: Physical Security.